devon-smith/Smart_Mirror/README.md

 - Gmail Feed: Shows the latest emails from your Gmail account.
 - Compliments: Provides daily compliments.
 - Weather: Displays current weather information using the OpenWeatherMap API.
-- Pollen Count: Shows current pollen count in your area.
+- Pollen Count: Shows current pollen count in your local area.
 - News Feed: Displays the latest news headlines.
 - Tweets: Shows tweets using the Twitter API.
 - Alexa Control: Allows control of modules using Alexa (shows different modules in different positions depending on the different modes).